All the information you need when planning and booking a registry wedding ceremony.

 Registry weddings are available in several intimate wedding venues in Sydney and Wollongong, including:

-- a wedding ceremony room at the registry offices in Parramatta and Chippendale
+- a wedding ceremony room at the registry office in Chippendale

 - Handpicked Cellar Door in Chippendale

 The number of people who can attend will depend on the specific venue.

 The cost of a registry wedding will depend on the venue and when you get married.
 It includes: